PaddlePaddle/PARL/examples/QuickStart/README.md

-## Quick Start Example
+## Quick Start
-Based on PARL, train a agent to play CartPole game with policy gradient algorithm in a few minutes.
+Train an agent with PARL to solve the CartPole problem, a classical benchmark in RL.

 ## How to use
 ### Dependencies: